How to Track Where Your Event Registrations Are Coming From

 If you were just tracking visitors and spend it would look like Facebook Ads are far outperforming Google Ads.
 You got double the visitors for the same budget.

-However, imagine if you were able to track the success of these various marketing channels all the way through to event registrations and registrations.
+However, imagine if you were able to track the success of these various marketing channels all the way through to event registrations.
 You’d have something like this:

 When you’re able to track campaign effectiveness all the way through to registrations and revenue, you can see the real story.
 In this case, Google Ads is far better because: